 What Became Possible

-A steering committee was established to guide the future development of this initiative and participants agreed upon a path forward for building a collaborative effort to support civic innovators across Washington, DC.
+A steering committee was established to guide the initiative’s future development, and participants aligned around a shared path forward for supporting civic innovators across Washington, DC.

-What began as an emerging concept evolved into an organized collaborative effort with stronger alignment, clearer direction, and a foundation for future action.
+What began as an emerging concept evolved into an organized collaborative effort with stronger alignment, clearer direction, and a foundation for coordinated action.

 Convening faith and grassroots leaders for collective action